simeononsecurity/simeononsecurity.ch/content/articles/what-is-a-common-indicator-of-a-phishing-attempt/index.en.md

 **Example**: Let's say you receive an email supposedly from a well-known social media platform, asking you to click on a link to verify your account.
 Upon hovering over the link, you notice that it leads to a suspicious URL, like "socialmediaphishingsite.com" instead of the genuine social media platform's domain.
 This indicates that the email is a phishing attempt, as the link redirects you to a fraudulent website designed to collect your personal information.

 To protect yourself from such scams, it is best to **avoid clicking on suspicious links**.
 Instead, manually type the URL of the website into your browser or access it through a trusted bookmark.
-Additionally, ensure that the website you are visiting has a secure connection, indicated by "https://" at the beginning of the URL, and a padlock icon in the browser address bar.
+Also, ensure that the website you're visiting has a secure connection, indicated by "https://" at the beginning of the URL, and a padlock icon in the browser address bar.

 Remember, always exercise caution when encountering suspicious URLs and links, as they can be a gateway to phishing websites seeking to compromise your personal information.

 ### **5. Requests for Personal Information**

 One of the telltale signs of a phishing attempt is a **request for personal information**.
 Phishing emails or messages often ask recipients to provide sensitive data, such as **passwords, social security numbers, or credit card details**.
-Note that **legitimate organizations** typically **do not** ask for such information through **unsolicited** emails or text messages.
+Note that **legitimate organizations** typically **don't** ask for such information through **unsolicited** emails or text messages.

 **Example**: Let's say you receive an email claiming to be from a reputable financial institution, asking you to click on a link and provide your login credentials to avoid account suspension.
 This email might create a sense of urgency and state that failure to provide the requested information could lead to account closure.
-However, a **genuine financial institution** would not request sensitive details through email, especially with threats of account closure.
+However, a **genuine financial institution** wouldn't request sensitive details through email, especially with threats of account closure.

 If you encounter such an email or message that requests personal information, **exercise caution** and consider the following factors: